Like ToolFern? Prefer us as your source on Google →

 Does it support Unicode and emoji?

-Yes — percent-encoding is UTF-8 based, so accents, emoji and other non-ASCII characters round-trip correctly.
+Yes, percent-encoding is UTF-8 based, so accents, emoji and other non-ASCII characters round-trip correctly.

 Why did decoding show an error?

 Decoding fails if the input contains a malformed percent sequence, like a lone % or %ZZ.
 Check that every % is followed by two valid hex digits.
+In batch mode, only the affected line shows an error, the rest still decode.

 Is this the same as Base64?